 However, a very, very important component of all this is natural talent.

-If you train to be a high jumper, But you don't have any talent in being a high jumper?
+If you train to be a high jumper, but you don't have any talent in being a high jumper, you're never going to get beyond three or four feet, no matter what you do.

-It's because it is assumed that these abilities are an inherent capacity of human beings, and actually not just humans, but any sentience has this natural capacity to do certain things.
+And actually, not just humans, but any sentience has this natural capacity to do certain things.

-So, the certain things that are listed in classical yoga are mostly clairvoyance, various forms of clairvoyance from the macroscopic to microscopic, and some forms of psychokinetic influence, and then a whole bunch of things having to do with your own body.
+So the certain things that are listed in classical yoga are mostly clairvoyance, various forms of clairvoyance from the macroscopic to microscopic, and some forms of psychokinetic influence, and then a whole bunch of things having to do with your own body.

-So, those are the supernormal capacities.
+So those are the supernormal capacities.

-We're talking about levitation becoming very light, and gravitation, which is the opposite, becoming very heavy, about inedia, Meaning you don't have to eat or drink anything.
+We're talking about levitation becoming very light, and gravitation, which is the opposite, becoming very heavy, about inedia, meaning you don't have to eat or drink anything.

-Things that you'd expect to see in comic books.
+We're talking about invisibility, things that you'd expect to see in comic books.

 So those are described.

-Extremely rare to find anybody in today's world who can do these things, or at least is willing to show it.
+They're considered to be rare even among the adepts, extremely rare to find anybody in today's world who can do these things, or at least is willing to show it.

-And by far, what's much more common are what we consider plain vanilla psychic experiences.
+And by far, what's much more common are what we consider plain vanilla psychic experiences, clairvoyance, recognition, that sort of thing.

 Even the best yogic flyers in the world can't hover.